mddeboda/mddeboda/README.md

 ## 🧑‍💻 Professional Background

 - 🏢 I work as the sole IT manager at a private school where I'm responsible for all things technology.
 My work primarily involves managing and optimizing IT systems, and I typically do this remotely.
-- 🎓 I have a solid educational background with an associate degree in general studies from Cecil College (2015) and another associate degree in Intelligence Studies from Cochise College (2021).
+- 🎓 I have an associate degree in general studies from Cecil College (2015) and another associate degree in Intelligence Studies from Cochise College (2021).
 I've also earned certifications like CompTIA Network+, Security+, Pen Test+, and the Google IT Support Certificate from Coursera.

 ## 🌟 Hobbies and Interests